mau-jac/1T6-F20/wk7/passwords.md

 **Disadvantages**

 - Single point of failure.
-Master password becomes a single point of failure.
-Should be made very strong.
+Master password becomes a critical piece of information.
+It should be made very strong and managed carefully.

 <br>